grafana/loki/docs/sources/shared/configuration.md

 # Configuration for memberlist client.
 Only applies if the selected kvstore is
 # memberlist.
 #
-# When a memberlist config with at least 1 join_members is defined, kvstore of
+# When a memberlist config with atleast 1 join_members is defined, kvstore of
 # type memberlist is automatically selected for all the components that require
 # a ring unless otherwise specified in the component's configuration section.
 [memberlist: <memberlist>]